Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Dosage & Forms

-Among available forms (monohydrate, ethyl ester, hydrochloride, kre-alkalyn, nitrate, pyruvate), creatine monohydrate is the only one whose efficacy is confirmed by over three decades of research.
+Among available forms (monohydrate, ethyl ester, hydrochloride, kre-alkalyn, nitrate, pyruvate), creatine monohydrate is the most extensively studied and clinically effective form, and has been since the early 1990s.
 The official position of the International Society of Sports Nutrition (ISSN) is unambiguous: no alternative form has demonstrated superiority in head-to-head trials.

 In the Singular Formula